19 Interesting VPN Statistics You Need to Know in 2023

 (Security, GlobalWebIndex)

 Internet users in these regions tend to be younger and more tech-savvy than the general population.
-Secondly, culture contributes to the rankings, as within these regions are countries wherein VPN is used to access content from other countries or bypass network restrictions.
+Secondly, culture contributes to the rankings, as within these regions are countries wherein VPN is used to access content from other countries.

 (GlobalWebIndex, Security)

-According to Security, Indonesia has the greatest rate of VPN usage, followed by India (45%) and Saudi Arabia (44%), which is only a percentage point away from tying with India.
-This again corresponds to the prevalent internet access restrictions in stated countries.
+Indonesia has the greatest VPN usage rate, followed by India (45%) and Saudi Arabia (44%), which is only a percentage point away from tying with India.
+This corresponds to the prevalent internet access restrictions in stated countries.

 (ISEmag, Cartesian)